King's Own Calgary Regiment

-The King's Own Calgary Regiment (RCAC), (The King's Own or The KOCR), is a Canadian Army armoured reconnaissance regiment of the Canadian Armed Forces Primary Reserve.
-Headquartered at the Mewata Armoury in Calgary, Alberta, the KOCR is a part-time reserve unit of 3rd Canadian Division's 41 Canadian Brigade Group.
-Its regimental museum is located in Calgary.
+The King's Own Calgary Regiment (RCAC) is a Royal Canadian Armoured Corps cavalry regiment of the Canadian Armed Forces.
+Headquartered at Mewata Armoury in Calgary, Alberta, the King's Own is a part-time Primary Reserve unit of 41 Canadian Brigade Group, 3rd Canadian Division.
+Its regimental museum is at The Military Museums (TMM) in Southwest Calgary.

-The regiment operates the Textron Tactical Armoured Patrol Vehicle (TAPV), Mercedes-Benz G-Wagon and militarized Chevrolet Silverado trucks, known as the MILCOTS (or colloquially as the "Milverado").
+The King's Own conducts tactical and technical training for armoured crewmen and officers, in preparation for expeditionary deployments overseas and in support of Canadians at home through domestic operations.
+These deployment are often in the form or individual or subunit deployments augmenting the Regular Force.
+King's Own crewmen and officers gain expertise on motorized warfare, to include direct attack, reconnaissance, defensive, delay and exploitation tasks, by combining knowledge on armoured warfare, and communication, driving and gunnery skills.
+Members of the regiment are trained on the Textron tactical armoured patrol vehicle (TAPV), the Mercedes Benz G-Wagen and Polaris UTV, as well as on support vehicles, such as the Medium Support Vehicle System (MSVS) and militarized Chevrolet Silverado (MILCOTS) and the Light Support Vehicle Wheeled (LSVW).
+Selected members have the opportunity to also be trained on the Leopard 2A4 main battle tank (MBT) and the LAV 6.

+Besides reconnaissance crewman and officers, soldiers of the regiment are also trained as mechanics, CIMIC (civil-military co-operation) operators, musicians (in the regimental brass and reed band), resource management support clerks, and storesmen.

 Cap badge

 On a shield Argent a cross Gules surmounted by a maple leaf in autumnal tints charged with a bison statant on a mound, on a chief the local landscape at sunset all proper, the shield ensigned by the Royal Crown, supported dexter by a horse, sinister by a steer, adorned beneath with a rose between shamrocks and thistles all proper, the whole set upon three scrolls Or, the upper one inscribed with the motto ONWARD and the two below inscribed KING'S OWN CALGARY REGIMENT in letters Azure.

 The Crown represents service to the Sovereign.
 The badge, incorporates the shield, the horse, the steer and the roses, thistles, and shamrocks, as adopted by the City of Calgary in 1902.
 "KING'S OWN CALGARY REGIMENT" is a form of the regimental title and "ONWARD" is the motto of the regiment and the City of Calgary.